 Does Flock Share Data With ICE?

 No. Flock does not work with U.S. Immigration and Customs Enforcement (ICE) or any other sub-agency of the Department of Homeland Security.
-Flock does not partner with ICE.
-ICE does not have direct access to Flock cameras, systems, or data.
+Communities control federal data access.
+ICE does not have direct access to Flock cameras, systems, or data, unless the agencies that control their data expressly and deliberately allow it.

 Does Flock Share Data With ICE?